NEW: XBert AI Receptionist Takes Incoming Calls 24/7 Like a Pro.

 6. Ask open-ended questions

 The most successful telemarketers listen more than they talk.
 To do this, you must avoid “yes” or “no” questions.
 Use open-ended questions that start with “what,” “how,” or “why” to encourage the prospect to share their challenges.
+Use this table to shift the call from a pitch into a consultation.

-• Try: “What’s been the most frustrating part of managing your current phone system?”
+Are you happy with your current phone system?What is the most frustrating part of managing your current phone system?

-• Try: “How does your team currently track call performance and agent productivity?”
+Do you need call reporting?How does your team currently track call performance and agent productivity?

 7. Practice active listening (and paraphrasing)

-When a prospect finishes a thought, paraphrase it back to them (“So, if I’m hearing you right, your current system isn’t giving your managers the data they need?”).
+When a prospect finishes a thought, paraphrase it back to them (So, if I’m hearing you right, your current system isn’t giving your managers the data they need?).
 This confirms you’re listening and builds trust.

 quote